NakovD/Star-Wars-Fan-Site/README.md

 route: '/profilePage/:userId'
 This page gets the data of the user and displays it.
 It shows his rank, side, profile picture and the 3 most commented discussions.
 If the user is on his own profle page, he can change his side and change his profile picture.
 Changes are applied immediately.<br/>
 **Note!** Users can't change to side, they are already.
 For example: if user is dark side, he can't change to dark side.
 Notification is showed.<br/>
-**Thanks page**
-route: '/thanksSucka'
-Static page without any functionality.
-It show a text after creating a new character or updating an old one.It also has a link tag to character's page.<br/>